 “CARTA’s project is an excellent example of how a wide range of Chattanooga area organizations are coming together to innovate in providing ‘Smart City’ solutions for people in our community,” said David Wade, president & CEO of EPB.
 “As this project demonstrates, technical advancements must be joined with collaborative efforts to provide solutions for people.”

-This year, the primary categories for the Smart 50 Awards included governance, mobility, energy, citizen life, and networks.
+This year, the primary categories for the Smart 50 Awards by Smart Cities Connect included governance, mobility, energy, citizen life, and networks.
 The program recognizes municipal-scale projects that exemplify innovation and demonstrate concrete influence in their community or communities of implementation.